 In early 1997, Mississippi Potash proposed to set up a pilot potash solution mining project at the former Eddy Potash, Inc. mine located north of the WIPP Site and outside of the Delaware Basin.
-The BLM was provided with all of the necessary documentation to acquire a permit to operate the pilot project, but the project was postponed.
-In March 2002, Mississippi Potash again applied for a permit to operate a pilot potash in-situ solution mining project.
+The BLM was provided with the necessary documentation to acquire a permit to operate the pilot project, but the project was postponed.
+In March 2002, Mississippi Potash again applied for a permit to operate a pilot in-situ potash solution mining project.
 In May 2002, the project was given approval to proceed by the BLM.
-Intrepid Potash, formerly Mississippi Potash, has continued with the project by developing a required Environmental Impact Statement (EIS), which has yet to be approved by the BLM.
-Once approved, a 12 to 18 month construction phase may begin on Intrepid Potash's in-situ solution mining project.
-While the in-situ solution mining for the project will occur outside of the Delaware Basin, the planned location of the evaporation ponds will be located within the Delaware Basin.
+Intrepid Potash, formerly Mississippi Potash, has continued with the project by developing a required Environmental Impact Statement (EIS), which was approved by the BLM on March 19, 2012.
+Construction is occurring to install pipelines, wells, and evaporation ponds.
+The in-situ solution mining process will occur at the former Eddy Potash, Inc. mine, which is outside of the Delaware Basin however the evaporation ponds used to collect the potash are located just inside of the Delaware Basin.

 In the late 1960s, Conoco Minerals installed a pilot solution mining project on leases it held on the former AMAX property north of the Delaware Basin and the WIPP Site.
-The project was designed to test solution mining of potassium minerals and consisted of one injection well and three withdrawal wells, but the potash ore zone was deemed too thin to make this method viable.
+The project was designed to test solution mining of potassium minerals and consisted of one injection well and three withdrawal wells, but the potash ore zone was deemed too thin to make this method viable at this location.